DeltaRig/Angular/README.md

 if you have the attribute in class Component and the method that will receive the new value when the action happen, in this case keyup.enter.

+In case you're hitting an error, make sure you have FormsModule added to your imports[] in the AppModule.

 #### Pipes

 And a exemple of pipes and a custom pipe in course and the custum pipe is summary.pipe.ts in the folder 02* .